oo2smh/notes/Base/ks-webapps.md

 <!--==================-->
 ## _AMAZING MARVIN_
 > [!Note]
 > I decided to just use md as my todo list instead of Amazing Marvin (at least for the time being).
 I like AM, but the fact that it doesn't have vim keybindings or an easier way to navigate between tasks is uncomfortable.
-I I'll leave the keyboards here in case I decide to go back to AM in the future
+I'll leave the keybindings here in case I decide to go back to AM in the future.

 ```yaml
 # A = ALT, S = SHIFT, C = CTRL, W = SUPER